JuliaLang/julia/doc/src/manual/constructors.md

 2. It has access to a special locally existent function called [`new`](@ref) that creates objects of the block's type.

+The semantics of `new` include implicit `convert` operations to convert each argument to the declared type of the corresponding field.

 For example, suppose one wants to declare a type that holds a pair of real numbers, subject to the constraint that the first number is not greater than the second one.
 One could declare it like this: